Sports First Aid

 Sport and exercise is now recognised as a major benefit for health and government, both local and national, has become proactive in trying to increase exercise participation at all levels in the community.
 With this in mind it is now incumbent upon those who promote exercise and provide leadership, coaching and the necessary facilities for those encouraged to exercise to ensure appropriate levels of first aid knowledge.

 Sports First Aid Courses are provided by accredited training instructors at the Sports Medicine Centre in Hampden Park.
-The Association currently has funding available for those clubs interested in this qualification.
 If interested, please contact the Secretary on 0141 620 4550 or download the form here and submit to email@example.com

 Alternative dates available by arrangement.